-The application is installed in the ON1 Effects 2019 directory in the ON1 directory in the Program Files directory.

-All plug-in files for supported host applications (Photoshop, Lightroom, Photoshop Elements) will be installed automatically.
-You will see a summary of installed plug-ins at the end of installation.
+The application is installed in the ON1 Effects 2020 folder in the \Program Files\ON1\ directory.
+All plug-in files for supported host applications (such as Adobe Photoshop, Lightroom, Photoshop Elements) found during the installation process will be installed automatically; a summary of installed plug-ins will be displayed at the end of installation.

-If a previous version of ON1 Effects is found, it will be maintained or replaced based on your preference during installation.
+If an earlier version of Effects is found, it will be kept or replaced based on your installation preference.

-Support files are installed into \ProgramData\ON1\ on Windows.
+Support files are installed into \ProgramData\ON1\.

-Launching ON1 Effects 2019
+Launching ON1 Effects 2020